 I call this process which accelerated exponentially over the last two decades, privatisation of the self.
 A process during which every aspects of our life turns into valued commodities (for example the cost of listening to 30 minutes of music on Spotify which is a digital music streaming service is 30 seconds of advertisement through our ears).
 This also shows a transformation from labour to product; the labour does not exist any more in its conventional understanding.
-(Wilkie, 2011) This privatisation expands further into the monetisation of our relationships and communications through social media such as facebook, twitter, email, flickr and many others.
-A process that privatised every aspect of our lives, from entertainment that gets filtered through media distributors such as netflix, lovefilm powered by computer algorithms to tailor down the consumer options into smaller numbers whilst selling these personal information and preferences to other third parties for further cross database comparisons and data mining and value extraction.
+(Wilkie, 2011) This privatisation expands further into the monetisation of our relationships and communications through social media such as Facebook, twitter, email, Flickr and many others.
+A process that is privatising many aspects of our lives, from entertainment that gets filtered through media distributors such as Netflix, Lovefilm powered by computer algorithms to tailor down the consumer options into smaller numbers whilst selling these personal information and preferences to other third parties for further cross database comparisons and data mining and value extraction.

-Macluhan in their work the Global Village (1984) predicted how the internet and networked society will develop. “...
+In his work the Global Village (1984), Macluhan predicted how the internet and networked society will develop. “...
 By this power of video-related technologies alone, the U.S. economy would be finally shifted from a manufacturing to a marketing society...” (p.88) He also predicted the development of large cities, their expansion culturally, digitally and increase in their population and immigration.

-Capitalism used to function based on ideas of scarcity, however the digital capitalism functions on unlimited access to resources, instant shopping, one click shopping, next day delivery.
+Capitalism used to function based on ideas of scarcity, however forms of digital capitalism function on unlimited access to resources, instant shopping, one click shopping, next day delivery.
 Amazon recently proposed drones-only airspace for even providing faster delivery of one click purchases (Pilkington, 2015).
 Wilkie (2011) refers to this new mode of capitalism as “network capitalism beyond the contradictions of class, what is necessary is a theory of capital networks-the way in which all aspects of life today are determined by the unequal property relations between those who own and control the means of production and those who own nothing but their labour”.
 The privatisation however doesn't just exist in the domain of entertainment, it's increasingly expanding into more aspects of our life.
-For example monetisation of community practices such as couch surfing and its monetization through airbnb or hitchhiking through Uber.
+For example monetisation of community practices such as couch surfing and its monetization through AirBnB (?) or hitchhiking through Uber.

 These digitalisation of practices, while they may have potential positive impacts on our culture and societies, they are also increasingly moving towards even more exploitation of labour through a step by step process.
 “Reading digitally is the form ideology takes in what might be referred to as the era of the digital condition: a regime of accumulation that emerges in the post-World War II period in which developments in production, communication, and transportation have enabled capitalism to encircle the globe.
 It is the means by which the exploitation of labour is obscured behind a "spiritual aroma" that suggests that humanity is entering a postcapitalist, postnational, postlabor, posthierarchy, postwork society in which consumption rather than production drives the economy and developments in science and technology have replaced labor as the source of surplus value.”.
 (Wilkie, 2011)